Félix Rodríguez (soldier)

-Félix Ismael Rodríguez Mendigutia (born 31 May 1941) is a Cuban American former Central Intelligence Agency Paramilitary Operations Officer in the Special Activities Division, known for his involvement in the Bay of Pigs Invasion and the execution of communist revolutionary Che Guevara as well as his ties to George H. W. Bush during the Iran–Contra affair.
+Félix Ismael Rodríguez Mendigutia (born 31 May 1941) is a Cuban American former Central Intelligence Agency Paramilitary Operations Officer in the Special Activities Division, known for his involvement in the Bay of Pigs Invasion and the assassination of communist revolutionary Che Guevara as well as his close ties to George H. W. Bush during the Iran–Contra affair.

 Early life

-Rodríguez came from a wealthy family of land owners in his native Cuba.
-His uncle was the Minister of Public Works during Fulgencio Batista's dictatorship.
+Rodríguez came from a family of land owners in his native Cuba.
+His uncle was the Minister of Public Works during Fulgencio Batista's government.

-He attended the Perkiomen School in Pennsylvania but dropped out to join the Anti-Communist League of the Caribbean, which had been created by Dominican dictator Rafael Trujillo with the intention of ending communism in Cuba.
+He attended the Perkiomen School in Pennsylvania but dropped out to join the Anti-Communist League of the Caribbean, which had been created by Dominican dictator Rafael Trujillo with the intention of overthrowing the Cuban government.

-The invasion of Cuba was a failure, and Rodríguez went back to Perkiomen.
+The invasion of Cuba was a failure, and Rodríguez returned to Perkiomen.
 He graduated in June 1960 and went to live with his parents in Miami, where thousands of Cuban exiles had moved.

 In September 1960, he joined a group of Cuban exiles in Guatemala, supported by the Central Intelligence Agency (CIA) to receive military training.
 They were called Brigade 2506.